danonuevo09/PortfolioV2/README.md

-# React-Portfolio made with love and with beautiful UI.
+# React-Portfolio made with love.
+Hope you like it.

 ### Hi there 👋 I am Daniel, learning to be full stack developer.
-I love to build new things that excites me a lot.
-Also still learning
+I love to build new things that are challenging.
+Also still learning new technologies.

 # buy-me-a-coffee
 Liked some of my work?
 Buy me a coffee (or more likely a beer) as it motivates me to build new things 😊